PatrickMockridge/ReactND-Udacicards/README.md

 A react native flash card quiz application built for and tested on iOS.

+Create a new deck of cards and then add cards to your quiz.

 Make sure that you have Yarn and Expo installed to run the application.

 https://yarnpkg.com/lang/en/